Hakky54/sslcontext-kickstart/README.md

 ### Advantages:
 * No need for low-level SSLContext configuration anymore
 * No knowledge needed about SSLContext, TrustManager, TrustManagerFactory, KeyManager, KeyManagerFactory and how to create it.
-* Above classes will all be created with just providing an identity and a trustStore
+* Above classes will all be created with just providing an identity and a trust material
 * Load multiple identities/trustStores/keyManagers/trustManagers
+* Hot reload ssl material without need of restarting/recreating Http Client or Server

 ### Definitions
-* Identity: A KeyStore which holds the key pair also known as private and public key
+* Identity material: A KeyStore or KeyManager which holds the key pair also known as private and public key
-* TrustStore: A KeyStore containing one or more certificates also known as public key.
+* Trust material: A KeyStore or TrustManager containing one or more certificates also known as public key.
 This KeyStore contains a list of trusted certificates
 * One way authentication (also known as one way tls, one way ssl): Https connection where the client validates the certificate of the counter party
 * Two way authentication (also known as two way tls, two way ssl, mutual authentication): Https connection where the client as well as the counter party validates the certificate, also known as mutual authentication